pointfreeco/syncups/README.md

 some key additions:

  1. Identifiers are made type safe using our [Tagged library][tagged-gh].
-This prevents us from writing non-sensical code, such as comparing a `Standup.ID` to a `Attendee.ID`.
+This prevents us from writing non-sensical code, such as comparing a `SyncUp.ID` to a `Attendee.ID`.
  2. Instead of using bare arrays in feature logic we use an "identified" array from our [IdentifiedCollections][identified-collections-gh] library.
 This allows you to read and modify elements of the collection via their ID rather than positional index, which can be error prone